 This post is sponsored by Annie Chun’s.

 I used Annie Chun’s Pad Thai Rice Noodles for this recipe, and they turned out marvelously!
-They’re gluten-free, vegan, and are perfect for any ethnic-inspired noodle dish, or salad – hot or cold!
-You can visit Annie Chun’s website to check out their product line, and purchase them through their amazon store online.
+They are gluten-free, vegan, and are perfect for any ethnic-inspired noodle dish, or salad – hot or cold!

 One of the key components to succeeding at any ethnic dish is making a good sauce.
-Lettuce discuss.
+Let’s discuss.

 How to Make Chicken Pad Thai: